 Once the test deployment is ready, IT should open its virtualization platform management console, in this case, VMware vCenter, and instruct it to add the ESXi host and run the test VM.
 At this point, IT should integrate the VM into Active Directory (AD) to track, alter and manage the test deployment.

 With the results of the VDI test, IT professionals now have more information on how their performance and resource requirement estimates will hold up in reality.
-If the test results indicate over- or under-provisioning, then IT should rework estimates and run more tests until the VM performs at a satisfactory level.
+If the test results indicate over- or under-provisioning, then IT should rework estimates and run more tests until the VMs perform at a satisfactory level.

 When the VDI test yields results that align with estimates, IT can move forward with its deployment plan.
-IT pros may encounter unexpected issues when they scale up the deployment to their entire organization, but testing the VDI plan in advance ensures that they won't be blindsided by major provisioning or performance issues.
+IT pros may encounter unexpected issues when they scale up the deployment to their entire organization or alter the VDI with security patches, OS updates or other new software components.
+However, testing the VDI plan in advance ensures that major provisioning or performance issues won't blindside IT.